Most people rely on their gut when making

 a hiring decision, only to suffer ongoing indigestion when saddled with a poor performer.

-We can improve your interview process, teach you what to listen for, and help you make personnel decisions using advanced tools and techniques.
+We can improve your interview process, teach you what to listen for, and help you make better, more objective personnel decisions.

 Have you hired or promoted people for important positions who didn't perform as expected?
 Has your organization suffered because key individuals were a poor fit for their role?
 At Hamilton-Chase, we recognize how important it is to make good hiring decisions, and we have a number of ways to assist you.
 It may be as simple as refining your interview process or implementing an online assessment tool.